Custom Output and Rendering

 // Constructor, specify input number

-Target(int inputNumber = 1);
+Sink(int inputNumber = 1);

 // Set input framebuffer

-virtual void setInputFramebuffer(std::shared_ptr<Framebuffer> framebuffer,
+virtual void SetInputFramebuffer(std::shared_ptr<GPUPixelFramebuffer> framebuffer,

-RotationMode rotationMode = NoRotation,
+RotationMode rotation_mode = NoRotation,

 int texIdx = 0);